Rosa Parks' Heirloom Recipe

 Maple syrup

-Whisk together milk, egg, vanilla essence and peanut butter until well mixed.
-There will be little lumps of peanut butter in the mix.
-(Don’t worry about this.)
+Whisk together the milk, egg, vanilla and peanut butter until well combined.
+Small lumps of peanut butter are fine.

-Sift dry ingredients into a bowl.
-Make a well in the middle of the dry ingredients and slowly pour in the wet ingredients, whisking as you pour.
-Whisk until the batter is smooth.
+Sift the dry ingredients into a bowl.
+Make a well in the centre and slowly pour in the wet mixture, whisking as you go.
+Whisk until smooth.

-Leave the batter to sit, covered, for 15 minutes.
+Cover and leave the batter to rest for 15 minutes.

-Ladle enough pancake mix into the pan to make one pancake.
-(Make it smaller than the pan’s base for easy flipping).
-Wait until bubbles appear evenly on the top of the pancake, flip over and cook for 30 seconds on the second side.
+Ladle in enough batter to form one pancake, slightly smaller than the base of the pan for easy flipping.
+When bubbles rise evenly across the surface, turn and cook for about 30 seconds on the second side.